kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 102](images/question102.jpg)

-- [ ] Box 1: helm init.
-Box 2: kubectl create.
-Box 3: helm install.
+- [ ] Bo  1: helm init.
+Bo  2: kubectl create.
+Bo  3: helm install.
-- [x] Box 1: kubectl create.
-Box 2: helm init.
-Box 3: helm install.
+- [ ] Bo  1: kubectl create.
+Bo  2: helm init.
+Bo  3: helm install.
-- [ ] Box 1: helm init.
-Box 2: helm serve.
-Box 3: helm completion.
+- [ ] Bo  1: helm init.
+Bo  2: helm serve.
+Bo  3: helm completion.
-- [ ] Box 1: kubectl create.
-Box 2: helm init.
-Box 3: helm serve.
+- [ ] Bo  1: kubectl create.
+Bo  2: helm init.
+Bo  3: helm serve.

 ### You need to use Azure Automation State Configuration to manage the ongoing consistency of virtual machine configurations.
 Which five actions should you perform in sequence?

 ![Question 105](images/question105.jpg)

-- [ ] Box 1: Assign the node configuration.
-Box 2: Create a management group.
-Box 3: Assign tags to the virtual machines.
-Box 4: Upload a configuration to Azure Automation State Configuration.
-Box 5: Compile a configuration into a node configuration.
+- [ ] Bo  1: Assign the node configuration.
+Bo  2: Create a management group.
+Bo  3: Assign tags to the virtual machines.
+Bo  4: Upload a configuration to Azure Automation State Configuration.
+Bo  5: Compile a configuration into a node configuration.
-- [ ] Box 1: Onboard the virtual machines to Azure Automation State Configuration.
-Box 2: Assign tags to the virtual machines.
-Box 3: Upload a configuration to Azure Automation State
+- [ ] Bo  1: Onboard the virtual machines to Azure Automation State Configuration.
+Bo  2: Assign tags to the virtual machines.
+Bo  3: Upload a configuration to Azure Automation State
 Configuration.
-Box 4: Compile a configuration into a node configuration.
-Box 5: Assign the node configuration.
+Bo  4: Compile a configuration into a node configuration.
+Bo  5: Assign the node configuration.
-- [ ] Box 1: Assign tags to the virtual machines.
-Box 2: Assign the node configuration.
-Box 3: Create a management group.
-Box 4: Check the compliance status of the node.
-Box 5: Onboard the virtual machines to Azure Automation State Configuration.
+- [ ] Bo  1: Assign tags to the virtual machines.
+Bo  2: Assign the node configuration.
+Bo  3: Create a management group.
+Bo  4: Check the compliance status of the node.
+Bo  5: Onboard the virtual machines to Azure Automation State Configuration.
-- [x] Box 1: Assign the node configuration.
-Box 2: Upload a configuration to Azure Automation State Configuration.
-Box 3: Compile a configuration into a node configuration.
-Box 4: Onboard the virtual machines to Azure Automation State Configuration.
-Box 5: Check the compliance status of the node.
+- [ ] Bo  1: Assign the node configuration.
+Bo  2: Upload a configuration to Azure Automation State Configuration.
+Bo  3: Compile a configuration into a node configuration.
+Bo  4: Onboard the virtual machines to Azure Automation State Configuration.
+Bo  5: Check the compliance status of the node.

 ### You need to increase the security of your team's development process.
 Which type of security tool should you recommend for each stage of the development process?

 ![Question 180](images/question180.jpg)

-- [x] Pull request: Threat modeling.
+- [ ] Pull request: Threat modeling.
 Continuous integration: Static code analysis.
 Continuous delivery: Penetration testing.
 - [ ] Pull request: Static code analysis.
 Continuous integration: Threat modeling.
 Continuous delivery: Penetration testing.
 - [ ] Pull request: Penetration testing.
 Continuous integration: Threat modeling.
 Continuous delivery: Static code analysis.
 - [ ] Pull request: Static code analysis.
 Continuous integration: Penetration testing.
 Continuous delivery: Threat modeling.

 ### You plan to use Azure Kubernetes Service (AKS) to host containers deployed from images hosted in a Docker Trusted Registry.
 You need to recommend a solution for provisioning and connecting to AKS.
 The solution must ensure that AKS is RBAC-enabled and uses a custom service principal.
 Which three commands should you recommend be run in sequence?

-- [x] Box 1: az aks create.
-Box 2: az ad sp create-for-rbac.
-Box 3: kubectl create.
+- [ ] Bo  1: az aks create.
+Bo  2: az ad sp create-for-rbac.
+Bo  3: kubectl create.
-- [ ] Box 1: kubectl create.
-Box 2: az aks get-credentials.
-Box 3: az ad sp create-for-rbac.
+- [ ] Bo  1: kubectl create.
+Bo  2: az aks get-credentials.
+Bo  3: az ad sp create-for-rbac.
-- [ ] Box 1: az ad sp create-for-rbac.
-Box 2: az aks get-credentials.
-Box 3: az aks create.
+- [ ] Bo  1: az ad sp create-for-rbac.
+Bo  2: az aks get-credentials.
+Bo  3: az aks create.
-- [ ] Box 1: az aks create.
-Box 2: az role assignment create.
-Box 3: kubectl create.
+- [ ] Bo  1: az aks create.
+Bo  2: az role assignment create.
+Bo  3: kubectl create.

 ### Your company is creating a suite of three mobile applications.
 You need to control access to the application builds.
 The solution must be managed at the organization level.
 What should you use?